Eat natural foods that lower cholesterol oxidation. Oxidation is the main culprit of your cholesterol problem.

-Many people still do not understand that this condition is actually an inflammation of the blood, where the blood cholesterol gets oxidized by free radicals, smoking or excessive consumption of trans-fatty acids or triglycerides.
+Many people still do not understand that this condition is really an inflammation of the blood, where the blood cholesterol gets oxidized by free radicals, smoking or excessive consumption of trans-fatty acids or triglycerides.
 The higher the level of LDL cholesterol, the higher the risk of oxidation, which led researchers to report that higher cholesterol = higher risk of heart diseases.

 Free radicals are quickly formed in our daily city-living through stress, overwork and tired body, excess sunlight, water or air pollution, antibiotics, growth hormones in animal products, pesticides, herbicides, coffee, and many more.

 Not only will the existence of these harmful elements cause damage to the body, non-consumption of the much needed antioxidants also play a contributing part.

 Wise nutrition is the best way to maintain a healthy cholesterol condition.
 By this, it would mean changing your lifestyle, know what foods to avoid, and what to take more of.

 To start with, take up exercise to lose some weight (but beware, excessive stressful exercise also contributes to oxidation of your blood cholesterol).
 Limit your intake of the wrong kind of fats, such as from vegetable oil, or dairy products.
 Instead, eat more of the healing fats such as that from cold-pressed oils of flaxseed, olive, coconut, grapeseed and sesame seeds, just to name a few.